brendan-c/scoreboard/README.md

 # scoreboard

-Scoreboard is what you need to make track of game points!
+Scoreboard is what you need to keep track of game points!

 Done to be projected in large screens.